lucasscharenbroch/personal-site/content/projects/scheme-to-js.md

 Closures themselves are simply a list of *'closure* (the symbol closure), a procedure, and an environment (*env*) (a list of association-lists of variable bindings in progressively higher scopes).

 Transpiled code rides off of JavaScript's scoping, but there's no clear way to do this dynamically with the eval-apply model.
-Thus we manually keep track of scope with *env*, but still allow for lookups/modifications in the JS scope when the *env* runs out.
+Thus we manually keep track of scope with *env* (=> allow use of closures), but still allow for lookups/modifications in the JS scope when the *env* runs out (=> allow use of procedures).
 This is admittedly an ugly kludge.

+The same behavior is mirrored in lookup/modification of variables.

 {{< highlight scheme >}}
 (define (lookup sym env)